aatree/aaworker/README.md

 Processes requests sent by the client.

+Once request processing is initiated, a :ready notice is sent back to the client.

 **```(aaworker.worker-macros/deflpc! click [] body)```**

 Defines the ```click``` function and registers it to process ```click```